FOMO: fear of missing out

 Authors fork over wads of money, more than I can afford, to attend retreats.
 I’ve often drooled over websites that advertise sojourns in the woods, luxury cabins populated with fellow scribes who share s’mores smokey firepits.
 The beautiful escapes provide meals and laundry and cleaning and errands — e-v-e-r-y single thing that hinders writing is whisked clean away.
 All I’d need to do (besides the money part) is to write and to talk about writing and to listen about writing!
 Sorta like being cared for as lovingly as if I were a baby — a writer one, of course — sans the diapers — no?

 Writing retreat in mind, that’s why I’ve resolved to make use of the sequestering.
 I’ve knuckled down, slammed away at the keyboard.
 And it’s going pretty well!
-Other posts I’ve written about the pandemic are here and here and here and here and here and here and here.
+Other posts I’ve written about the pandemic are here and here and here and here and here and here and here and here.

 Fellow author/blogger Paul A. Broome is a retired English professor.
 He recently completed his first novel!!!!
 Yeah!!!!
 It’s named “Girls Who Don’t Believe.”
 Now he’s working on another!